Quickly exit this site by pressing the Escape key Quick exit

 Although the role is voluntary, ICVs do receive travelling expenses (mileage/parking) when undertaking visits.
 The OPCC ensures that ICVs receive feedback and updates on the issues they have reported, and issue we publish quarterly and annual reports.

 ICVs also receive membership of the Kent Police Recreation Association, paid for by the OPCC, for the duration of their appointment.
-ICVs are offered places on various training sessions and conferences relevant to the role, and may take part in other voluntary schemes led by the OPCC such as ride-alongs with Kent Police officers as part of the monitoring Best Use of Stop and Search Scheme.
+ICVs are offered places on various training sessions and conferences relevant to the role, and may take part in other voluntary schemes led by the OPCC such the Animal Welfare Scheme.

 To be an Independent Custody Visitor, you must: